nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 This architecture uses the AKS Basic (Kubenet) Network Model.

 Observe that the AKS nodes receive their IP address from the azure subnet (NODE CIDR) and the pods receive their IP address from a "POD CIDR" range that is different from the node network.
-Note the traffic flows for inbound connectivity to AKS via Internal and External Load balancers.
+Note the traffic flows for inbound connectivity to AKS via internal and public load balancers.
 This architecture also demonstrates connectivity and flows to and from on-premises.
 Outbound flows from AKS pods to internet traverse the Azure load balancer.
 There are other design options to egress via Azure firewall/NVA or Azure NAT Gateway.

 ## Reference Architecture